TheIronYard--Orlando/2015--FALL--ROR/Assignments/README.md

 I'll say more about how you should connect your work to this repository once I have a chance to work through it with you in person.

+One thing I will say now is that the `README` for the prework assignment is much longer than I will write for any other assignment!